The impact of the Ukraine situation on our products

 However, as the catastrophe limit is usually at least £100 million per policy, it is very unlikely that the limit would be reached.
 Please check policy documents for the catastrophe limit applying to a particular policy.

-Help@hand and Lifeworks EAP are available to insured employees of Unum Group Risk policyholders at no cost.
+Help@hand is available to insured employees of Unum Group Risk policyholders at no cost.
 The services can provide support to employees in the UK (e.g. those concerned about relatives in the Ukraine) and also employees who are outside the UK.

 We're here to help